 E-mail address: email@example.com

-Translational Molecular Imaging
+Translational Precision Imaging

 Recent advances in molecular and cellular biology, the emergence of more sophisticated animal models of human disease and the development of sensitive, high-resolution imaging systems enable the study of pathophysiology noninvasively in unprecedented detail.
 The overall goal of our work is to develop new techniques and agents to study human disease through imaging.
 We concentrate on two areas, i.e., cancer and central nervous system processes.
 Our work extends from basic chemical and radiochemical synthesis to clinical translation.
 We are transdisciplinary, drawing from elements of molecular biology, biochemistry, synthetic and medicinal chemistry and medical imaging physics.

 Current synthetically oriented projects include the development of radiopharmaceuticals for positron emission tomography (PET) and single photon emission computed tomography (SPECT) as well as optical imaging agents to be used for surgical guidance.
 We also develop and use techniques in artificial intelligence to evaluate the utility of those agents.
 Such agents typically bind receptors or enzymes.
-One major effort involves developing a series of urea derivatives that have a high affinity for the prostate-specific membrane antigen (PSMA), also known as glutamate carboxypeptidase II, as leads for imaging agents for prostate cancer and psychiatric disease.
+One major effort involves a series of urea derivatives that have a high affinity for the prostate-specific membrane antigen (PSMA) as leads for imaging and radiotherapeutic agents targeting prostate and other cancers.
 Several of those agents are in clinical trials.
-We have recently embarked on a program to develop radioimmunodiagnostic and low molecular weight imaging agents for chemokine receptors, and have developed a general technique for molecular-genetic imaging and therapy of cancer.
+We are developing a general technique for molecular-genetic imaging and therapy of cancer.
 Human PET studies are also a priority, and we have several protocols for studying neurotransmission and neuroinflammation in a variety of neuropsychiatric conditions with our collaborators in neurology and psychiatry.

 - Banerjee, S.R., Pullambhatla, M., Byun, Y., Nimmagadda, S., Foss, C.A., Green, G., Fox, J.J., Lupold, S.E., Mease, R.C., Pomper, M.G.
 Sequential SPECT and optical imaging of experimental models of prostate cancer with a dual modality inhibitor of the prostate-specific membrane antigen.
 Angew.
 Chem.
 Int.
 Edit.
-2011, in press.
+50:9167-70, 2011.
+Pub Med Reference

 - Bhang, H.-E., Gabrielson, K.L., Laterra, J., Fisher, P.B., Pomper, M.G.
 Tumor-specific imaging through progression elevated gene-3 promoter-driven gene expression.
 Nat.
 Med.
 17:123-129, 2011.
 Pub Med Reference